 Lucía is the Artistic Director and founded the successful Manhattan Camerata with composer/guitarist Pedro Henriques da Silva, which is the first ensemble to perform Transclassical music: Transcending classical music, incorporating elements from different cultures around the world with a variety of styles, genres, and exotic instruments.

 Lucía received her bachelor’s degree in classical piano from the Manhattan School of Music, and her Masters Degree in Composition and Film-Scoring from the New York University.
 Lucia loves teaching piano as well as composition to children.
-This is her fisrt year teaching at LREI and she is incredibly excited to be joining the Afterschool team.

 Mary Cherney teaches flute, recorder and woodwind instruments in the Afterschool program.
 She has been teaching at LREI for the last 18 years.
 In addition, she is the head of the music program at PS/IS 89 in Battery Park City.
 Mary's performing career has featured her in concerts, both of jazz and classical music, in the New York area as well as annual summer performances in France.
 Mary is currently performing and recording with 'Duo Nova Antigua' and pursuing a long time interest in Renaissance music.